texttheater/pmb2tsv/README.md

 Conversion
 ----------

-If everything is in place, run the following command:
+Now use the `produce` command to convert the desired portions of the PMB to TSV files.
+For example, to get everything from PMB part 00, run:

-    produce
+    produce pmb-3.0.0-{en,de,it,nl}-{gold,silver,bronze}-p00.tsv

-This creates files named `pmb-3.0.0-{en,de,it,nl}-{train,dev,test}-gold.tsv`.
+This will generate 12 TSV files, one per language and annotation status.
 They contain the converted sentences, separated by empty lines, one token per line with the following tab-separated columns:

 1. Token number within sentence
 2. Token form